Michael Jackson: HIStory, second marriage, fatherhood and Blood on the Dance Floor: HIStory in the Mix (1995–1997)

 In 1997, Jackson released Blood on the Dance Floor: HIStory in the Mix, which contained remixes of singles from HIStory and five new songs.
-Worldwide sales stand at 6 million copies, making it the best-selling remix album.
+Worldwide sales stand at 6 million copies, making it the best-selling remix album of all time.
 It reached number one in the UK, as did the single "Blood on the Dance Floor".
 In the US, the album reached number 24 and was certified platinum.